Research Students

 Emily Wood

-Emily is a registered Speech-Language Pathologist (SLP) and graduate student at the BAM! lab.
+Emily is a registered Speech-Language Pathologist (SLP) and PhD candidate at the BAM! lab.
 She completed her undergraduate degree at Wilfrid Laurier University, where she received a Bachelor of Arts in Languages.
 She is fluent in English, French and Spanish and speaks conversational German.
 Emily attended McGill University’s School of Communication Sciences and Disorders, where she earned her clinical master's degree in Speech-Language Pathology.
 She then worked for seven years as a paediatric SLP, primarily in a schoolboard setting, though she has experience working in hospitals, private practice and in community-based public agencies as well.
-Emily began volunteering for the BAM! lab after guest lecturing on the topic of early literacy assessment for Dr. Molnar’s Child Language Development I course.
-She acted as a research assistant in the Online Literacy Study and has supervised SLP graduate students as clinical educator during summer placements at the lab.
-During this time, Emily also held adjunct lecture status at the Rehabilitation Sciences Institute.
 Currently, Emily is pursuing her PhD under Dr. Molnar’s supervision.
-Her research focuses on the validity of literacy assessment tools, and development of a dynamic assessment of early literacy skills for use with heterogenous bilingual populations.
-Emily is a teaching assistant for both Child Language Development I and II courses in the clinical SLP master's program.
-She maintains her clinical connections by continuing to mentor new clinicians and supervise clinical graduate students.
+She is developing a clinically informed, quasi-linguistically universal dynamic assessment of early word reading skills for bilingual kindergarten students.
+Her primary objective is to create more equitable assessment practices, and to design measures that are both psychometrically and clinically valid.
+Outside of her research, Emily has acted as teaching assistant for several courses in the clinical SLP master’s program, including; Child Language Development I and II; Principles of clinical Practice and Advanced principles of clinical practice; and Integrating Client, Practitioner and Research Knowledge.
+In fall 2024, she will be teaching Child Language I while Dr. Molnar is on sabbatical.
+Emily maintains her connection to clinical practice by mentoring new clinicians and supervising clinical graduate students.
+She is an active member of Canada’s national SLP and Audiology organization (Speech Language Pathology and Audiology Canada) and has participated in the writing of two position papers on the topics of virtual care and the role of SLPs in school-based literacy.

 Insiya Bhalloo

-A graduate from UTSC’s Psycholinguistics Specialist program (Honours, B.A in Psycholinguistics, Specialist and Minor in Psychology, 2018), Insiya is especially interested in facilitating the development of culturally-effective speech-language and literacy assessment and therapy tools.
-Conversant in multiple languages (including Urdu, Swahili, Gujrati and Farsi), Insiya is passionate about contributing to the research field of multi-literacy and language-specific research – one of the many reasons why she enjoys her work as an PhD Candidate at the Multilingual Development Lab.
-Her MSc project focuses on the Predictors of Reading Development and Difficulty in Bilingual Urdu-English Canadian Children.
+A graduate from RSI's MSc program (2021) and UTSC’s Psycholinguistics Specialist program (Honours, B.A in Psycholinguistics, Specialist and Minor in Psychology, 2018), Insiya is especially interested in facilitating the development of culturally-effective speech-language and literacy assessment and therapy tools.
+She is also conversant in multiple languages (including Urdu, Swahili, Gujrati and Farsi)!
+Insiya is passionate about contributing to the research field of multi-literacy and language-specific research – one of the many reasons why she enjoys her work as an PhD Candidate at the Multilingual Development Lab.
+Her current work focuses on developing heritage-language literacy assessment tools, such as the Urdu Phonological Tele-Assessment Tool (U-PASS), to ensure all children have access to early literacy assessment and intervention.
+As co-founder of the Multi-Literacies Open Network (M-LION), Insiya is passionate about facilitating global-Canadian collaborations between communities, clinicians, and researchers.
 Favourite volunteer opportunity? – Helping to set-up a speech clinic in Dar-es-Salaam, Tanzania for Swahili-English bilingual children!
-Insiya hopes to pursue further research in SLP, while continuing to explore her passion for speech-language research (and further travelling!).
-Favourite hobby?
-Drinking tea and skiing (but not at the same time!).

 Kai Ian Leung